-Fig. 5.
+Fig. 4.
 Disjunctively Expanded Advanced Search Form

-(having been canonicalized from "Hondas"), the Price "\$12,000" (written in its output form and as a parameter for the less-than operator declared in its data frame), and the first US_City "Orem" but not the second city.
-To add the second city, a user would click on OR and enter "Provo".
-Figure 5 shows the result.
-Given the filled-in form in Figure 5, generation of the Boolean condition for the query is straightforward.11
+output form and as a parameter for the less-than operator declared in its data frame), and the first US_City "Orem" but not the second city.
+To add the second city, a user would click on $\boxed{\text{OR}}$ and enter "Provo".
+Figure 4 shows the result.
+Given the filled-in form in Figure 4, generation of the Boolean condition for the query is straightforward.11

 HyKSS creates the form itself by traversing the conceptual-model graphs of the selected ontologies in the context discovery set.
 Available conditional operators come from those declared in an object set's data frame.
-HyKSS also adds typical advanced keyword capabilities as Figure 5 shows.
-Note that in Figure 5 the Vehicle ontology is similar to, but does not correspond to, the ontology in Figure 1; instead, as Figure 6 shows, it corresponds to one of the extraction ontologies we use in the experimental section below.
-In general, there exists a one-to-one mapping between forms and the conceptual-model hypergraphs we use for extraction ontologies [9].
-Thus, HyKSS can both generate query forms as it does for Figure 5 and match filled-in query forms to conceptual structures as it does to generate SPARQL queries.
-Although not yet integrated into the HyKSS implementation, forms for conceptual-model hypergraphs also allow for nesting [9]-nestings that a user can unfold to allow for bounded queries over recursive cycles in conceptual-model hypergraphs.
+HyKSS also adds typical advanced keyword capabilities as Figure 4 shows.
+Note that in Figure 4 the Vehicle ontology is similar to, but does not correspond to, the ontology in Figure 1; instead, it corresponds to one of the extraction ontologies we use in the experimental section below.
+In general, there exists a one-to-one mapping between forms and the conceptual-model hypergraphs we use for extraction ontologies [8].
+Thus, HyKSS can both generate query forms as it does for Figure 4 and match filled-in query forms to conceptual structures as it does to generate SPARQL queries.
+Although not yet integrated into the HyKSS implementation, forms for conceptual-model hypergraphs also allow for nesting [8]-nestings that a user can unfold to allow for bounded queries over recursive cycles in conceptualmodel hypergraphs.

-11 In general, logic form identification in natural language is difficult (e.g., see [8]).
+11 In general, logic form identification in natural language is difficult (e.g., see [7]).
 In our query here, for example, note that "and" denotes disjunction rather than its more common conjunctive denotation.